NoorAli14/KFHB/starter-kits/angular-starter-kit/README.md

 ### Global HTTP Service

 There is a generic HTTP service `Network Service` which has all the HTTP generic methods.
 Each feature calls these methods to interact with backend.

+## ❯ Global Exception Handler

+There is a generic HTTP service `Network Service` which has all the HTTP generic methods.
+Each feature calls these methods to interact with backend.

+## ❯ Global Notification Handler

+There is a global event bus service inside core module, which is used to register global events.
+It will trigger that event whenever that event calls.

+## ❯ How to Secure Local Storage information

+A third party `crypto-js` packages has been used to secure the storage.
+There is a storage service inside core module which will encrypt the item before storing and decrypt before retreiving the item.

+## ❯ How to set up the environment Variables Dynamically

+To add the environment variable dynamically, there is a file `env.template.js` inside `assets` folder.
+All the variables are added there.
+This file will be replace by `env.js` when `startup.sh` will be executed through `Docker` file.
+Finally `env.js` is imported inside `index.html` which will replace all environment variables in respective environment like `staging`, `production` etc.

+## ❯ Environments

+There four environments files added inside environment folder.
+We will build the project with specific environment `ng build --configuration staging`

+- [environment]
+- [environment.prod]
+- [environment.staging]
+- [environment.qa]

+## ❯ Access Token & Refresh Token Strategy

+There is an global interceptor added inside core module, where access-token is being added on each request.
+If access-token is expired, a request to refresh the token will be executed.